vega/vega-lite/site/docs/transform/window.md

 Below are some common use cases for the window transform.

+### Cumulative Frequency Distribution

+Here we use the window transform with `frame: [null, 0]` to accumulate count in a cumulative frequency distribution plot.

+<div class="vl-example" data-name="area_cumulative_freq"></div>

 ### Percent of Total

-Here we use window transform to derive the global sum so that we can calculate percentage.
+Here we use the window transform to derive the global sum so that we can calculate percentage.

 <div class="vl-example" data-name="window_percent_of_total"></div>